-In addition, many charities utilise pro bono assistance from volunteer lawyers alongside specialist lawyers and other staff employed in house by the charity.
+In addition to the above examples, many other charities use pro bono help from volunteer lawyers alongside specialist lawyers and other staff employed in house by the charity.
+These include Law Centres, other front line advice agencies, law schools and various specialist charities listed in the next section of this Guide.

-These include Law Centres (page 21 above), other front line advice agencies, law schools and specialist charities.
-Many are part of the LawWorks Clinics Network (page 23).
-In the next section of this Guide, full page entries for certain charities include information about how they use pro bono.
-Various charities listed with brief details also utilise pro bono lawyers.